abdurrahmanharitsghiffary/dulnext/README.md

 ### Step 3: Configure the Site

-Our Dulnext project includes a sample configuration file, site-config.example.json, which is analogous to a .env.example file for Frappe.
+Our VRTNext project includes a sample configuration file, site-config.example.json, which is analogous to a .env.example file for Frappe.
 Copy this file to your site’s configuration file:

 ```bash
 cp site-config.example.json sites/your-site.local/site_config.json